-- Motorcycles travelling less than 6,000 miles (10,000 km) per year must be maintained annually.
-In addition to this, mileage based items require maintenance at their specified intervals, as the motorcycle reaches this mileage. - Motorcycles travelling approximately 6,000 miles (10,000 km) per year must have the annual maintenance and the specified mileage based items carried out together. - 3.
-Motorcycles travelling more than 6,000 miles (10,000 km) per year must have the mileage based items maintained as the motorcycle reaches the specified mileage.
-In addition to this, annual based items will require maintenance at their specified annual intervals
+- Motorcycles travelling less than 10,000 miles per year must be maintained annually.
+In addition to this, mileage based items require maintenance at their specified intervals, as the motorcycle reaches this mileage. - Motorcycles travelling approximately 10,000 miles per year must have the annual maintenance and the specified mileage based items carried out together. - Motorcycles travelling more than 10,000 miles per year must have the mileage based items maintained as the motorcycle reaches the specified mileage.
+In addition to this, annual based items will require maintenance at their specified annual intervals.